TED Web Chat

 • Boxing Day

-• New Year's Day
+• New Years Day

 If a Public Holiday falls on a Saturday or Sunday, the following Monday or Tuesday is usually designated as a general public holiday.
 Employees are entitled to a normal day’s pay for each public holiday as it occurs, irrespective of length of service.
-Please see below for calculating the entitlement for part time employees.

-Annual Leave Calculation
+Annual Leave Calculations

 New Employees